 Encourage your 2 or 3 year old child to scribble!
 It’s ok if your child is “only” scribbling right now.
 It just indicates that’s where your child is at developmentally.

 You’ll want to keep scribbling materials on a low shelf so that they are accessible.
 This way your child can scribble whenever he or she wants to.
 The activity set up can be as simple as a few sheets of paper in a tray with 3-5 crayons.

 A young toddler will be happy with just one crayon!
 You can keep it interesting by swapping out the scribbling tool.
-Whether that’s crayons, chalk, chalk pastels or markers, make sure that they are short enough to make it hard for your 2 or 3 year old child to hold them with a fisted grip.
+Whether that’s crayons, chalk, or chalk pastels, make sure that they are short enough to make it hard for your 2 or 3 year old child to hold them with a fisted grip.
 Broken crayons or “rock crayons” are great!

-You’ll probably notice that as your child’s scribbles transition into drawings, the way he or she holds the pencil will also go through stages.
+You’ll probably notice that as your child’s scribbles transition into drawings, the way he or she holds a pencil will also go through stages.

 If your child hasn’t yet developed the tripod grip and you offer long pencils, then you’ll notice your child will hold it in an awkward way.

 That’s why I recommend holding off on introducing regular-size pencils until your child’s hand is strong enough to hold them properly.
 You can look up charts online to see where your child is at in terms of developing the pencil grip.

 To be able to hold a pencil and write letters, your child needs to have strong hand muscles, hand-eye coordination and the ability to concentrate.

 Sometimes parents get so focused on the academic skills like writing letters that they dismiss the value of practical life activities for preparing the hand for writing and building concentration.